jlesage/docker-baseimage/README.md

 For example, a secret named `CONT_ENV_MY_PASSWORD` creates the environment variable `MY_PASSWORD` with the secret's content.

+Docker secrets take precedence over environment variables set by other means (for example via the `Dockerfile` `ENV` instruction, `docker run -e`, or Compose `environment`).
+If the same variable is provided both as an environment variable and as a `CONT_ENV_*` secret, the secret value is used.

 ### User/Group IDs

 When mapping data volumes (using the `-v` flag of the `docker run` command),